DB2-Limited/awesome-cheats/backend/nginx.md

 systemctl reload nginx
 ```

-If your configuration is not workin as expected, verify the syntax by running:
+If your configuration is not working as expected, verify the syntax by running:
 ```shell
 nginx -t
 ```